 Alabama Probate Process: What to Expect

-The Alabama probate process can be complex and take at least six months to complete.
-It’s important to know what you’re getting into before starting the process so that you can plan accordingly and confidently make decisions.
+The Alabama probate process takes at least six months to complete.
+Understanding the process helps you plan accordingly and make confident decisions.

-Once appointed, the executor or administrator will take inventory of the estate assets—like a house, personal property, businesses, and bank accounts—and liabilities—like loans, credit card balances, and taxes.
-The executor or administrator may be required to provide a formal inventory to the probate court.
+- Take inventory of estate assets—like houses, personal property, businesses, and bank accounts—and liabilities—like loans, credit card balances, and taxes

-Filing for probate can be long and complicated, so working with an experienced probate attorney is crucial if you are named as an executor in a will.
+Filing for probate can be lengthy and detailed, which is why working with an experienced Baldwin County probate attorney is valuable when you’re named as an executor in a will.

 How a Baldwin County Probate Lawyer Helps You

-If you have recently lost a loved one and are coping with the estate administration process, a probate lawyer can help you.
-At The Law Offices of Brenton C. McWilliams, we help executors and personal representatives make the right call for their family’s future.
+If you have recently lost a loved one and are coping with the estate administration process, our probate lawyers can help you.
+At The Law Offices of Brenton C. McWilliams, we help executors and personal representatives make the right decisions for their family’s future.

 - Probating a will

-- Drafting and submitting the proper documents to the court
+- Drafting and submitting proper documents to the court

 - Managing estate assets